backstage/backstage/docs/auth/oidc.md

 other DI injection will just receive the same instance created the first time, basically the instance is cached by the DI library, a singleton.

-Let's add our OIDC factory to the APIs array in the `packages/app/src/apis.ts` file:
+Let's add our OIDC API factory to the APIs array in the `packages/app/src/apis.ts` file:

 ```diff
 + import { OAuth2 } from '@backstage/core-app-api';